Big Tesco shareholders oppose $4.7 billion Booker deal

 O'Keefe said Artisan had expressed its concern over the merits of the deal to Tesco management.

-"They are still in favor of the transaction, we're not," he said.
+"They are still in favour of the transaction; we're not," he said.

+Tesco would need a majority of its shareholders to back the deal at a meeting for it to go ahead.

 The stances of Schroders and Artisan were first reported by the Financial Times.

-Richard Cousins, CEO of Compass (CPG.L), the world's biggest catering firm, resigned as Tesco's senior independent director on Jan.
+Richard Cousins, CEO of Compass Group Plc (CPG.L), the world's biggest catering firm, resigned as Tesco's senior independent director on Jan.
 3 because he did not support the deal.

 "This demonstration of integrity delivers a powerful message about his concerns around the merits of the deal," said Schroders.